 Career Opportunities Supported By This Subject

-Drama is integral part of any career that includes team building, role play, public speaking and co-operation.
+Drama is an integral part of any career that includes team building, role play, public speaking and co-operation.

 Acting/Performing Arts/Teaching/Stage Management.
 Any career in which you deal with people or groups of people.